 - Taking measures against hate speech.

 In 2017, the tasks for economy and digital policy were merged in the Federal Ministry for Digital and Economic Affairs.
 Since 2017, there has been a Digital Overall Strategy for Schools and in 2019 the Minister for Digital and Economic Affairs announced a Digitalisation Strategy of the government as one of the main topics for the coming years.
-With the establishment of a digitisation agency under the umbrella brand Digital Austria the government provides a central platform for the implementation of relevant digitisation activities.
+With the establishment of a digitisation agency under the umbrella brand Digital Austria the government provides a central platform for the implementation of relevant digitisation activities and has presented a digital action plan.
 For example, an online platform for museums will be set up in order to create contemporary and modern access, especially for children and young people.

-The Kulturpool, an initiative of the Arts and Culture Division of the Federal Chancellery and the Federal Ministry of Education, Science and Research (BMBWF), offers central access to digitalised Austrian cultural heritage resources in museums, libraries and archives and provides these to Europeana.
-One of the mains tasks of the Arts and Culture Division of the Federal Chancellery is also the promotion of contemporary art in Austria and the presence of Austrian artists abroad.
-Comprehensive holdings of art and photography have been digitally recorded and the federal government establsihed image databases Artothek and the Fotosammlung (collection of photography).
+The Kulturpool, an initiative of the Arts and Culture Division of the BMKOES and the Federal Ministry of Education, Science and Research (BMBWF), offers central access to digitalised Austrian cultural heritage resources in museums, libraries and archives and provides these to Europeana.
+One of the main tasks of the Arts and Culture Division of the BMKOES is the promotion of contemporary art in Austria and the presence of Austrian artists abroad.
+Comprehensive holdings of art and photography have been digitally recorded and the federal government established the image databases Artothek and the Fotosammlung (federal collection of photography at the Museum of Modern Art Salzburg).
 Additionally, image databases of the federal museums and others, the Austrian Mediathek and ANNO – Austrian Newspapers Online are supported by public funds.
 The project ABO – Austrian Books Online has been running since 2010 as a private-public partnership between the National Library and Google.
 In the course of this project, 600 000 copyright-free library holdings from the 16th to the 19th century have been digitalised and integrated into the online-inventory of the National Library as well as the Europeana.

 A main actor in the field of media and digital arts is Ars Electronica in Linz, Upper Austria.
 It annually organises one of the most important festivals at the interface of arts, new media, politics and society in Europe and stimulates debates on art and technology and the threats and challenges of the digital shift.